 Weak health information systems continue to hinder the provision of quality maternal, newborn and child health (MNCH) care in many low-resource settings.
 Country and global consensus on priority maternal health indicators and reliable capture and use of such measures to improve health care utilization, quality and equity is a pressing need in maternal health.

-MCSP works to strengthen health information systems — both facility- and community-based — and use of data for decision-making and learning.
-Quality improvement at the facility level focuses on simplified models to measure and track progress in quality of care and to link improvements to health outcomes.
-The Program promotes improved metrics and measurement for MNH through three primary mechanisms of support:
+MCSP worked to strengthen health information systems — both facility- and community-based — and use of data for decision-making and learning.
+Quality improvement at the facility level focused on simplified models to measure and track progress in quality of care and to link improvements to health outcomes.
+The Program promoted improved metrics and measurement for MNH through three primary mechanisms of support:

 - Global efforts to refine and advocate for robust MNH indicators, tailored to system level, to promote better management and quality of services.
-MCSP works closely with the World Health Organization (WHO), UNFPA, Ending Preventable Maternal Mortality Working Group, Every Newborn Action Plan, and other stakeholders to define priority quality MNH measures.
-As co-chair of the WHO Quality of Care Network for MNCH, MSCP has supported the design, revisions and implementation of a monitoring framework for the network, including prioritization of a small number of common quality of care measures for monitoring across all network countries.
+MCSP worked closely with the World Health Organization (WHO), UNFPA, Ending Preventable Maternal Mortality Working Group, Every Newborn Action Plan, and other stakeholders to define priority quality MNH measures.
+As co-chair of the WHO Quality of Care Network for MNCH, MSCP supported the design, revisions and implementation of a monitoring framework for the network, including prioritization of a small number of common quality of care measures for monitoring across all network countries.

 - Country national governments to prioritize robust MNH indicators and maternal mortality rate targets for incorporation into national MNH strategies and indicator dashboards.

 - Sub-national managers and frontline health care workers to strengthen health worker measurement capacity and collection and use of prioritized MNH indicators to routinely measure/assess essential system functions and utilization and quality of clinical care services.
-We promote the regular calculation, visualization and analysis of a core set of priority indicators for key phases of routine MNH care, and for maternal and newborn complications care.
-MCSP promotes the regular calculation, visualization and analysis of priority indicators for key phases of both routine and complications MNH care .
+We promoted the regular calculation, visualization and analysis of a core set of priority indicators for key phases of routine MNH care, and for maternal and newborn complications care.
+MCSP promoted the regular calculation, visualization and analysis of priority indicators for key phases of both routine and complications MNH care .